 Banana protein shake recipe:

-- 1 banana, in smaller pieces;
+- 1 banana, cut into small pieces;

 - 3 tablespoons peanut butter;

 - 1 scoop of whey protein powder – preferably vanilla flavor;

 - Some ice cubes if you like it frozen.